State-by-State Childcare Tax Credit Guide

 Official site: Washington Department of Revenue

-Washington does not have a broad personal income tax, so childcare tax relief is largely federal.
-Work through our federal claim guide to make sure you’re capturing that benefit.
+Washington does not have a broad personal income tax, so most childcare-related tax relief is largely federal rather than state-based.
+Work through our federal claim guide to make sure you are capturing the available federal benefit correctly.

 West Virginia